SamuComqi92/Car_price_prediction/README.md

 # Car price prediction
-Prediction of the car price using Python
+Prediction of car prices using Python